Sally Webster: Reception

 Dynevor was nominated in the category of "Best Actress" at The British Soap Awards 2011.
 She won "Best Comedy Performance" at The British Soap Awards 2015.

 In February 2006, the storyline involving Sally driving Rosie to a moor and scolding her for her unruly behaviour came under criticism from Winnie Johnson, the mother of Moors Murders victim Keith Bennett due to the scenes being filmed at Saddleworth Moor where her son's body is thought to be buried.
 Winnie Johnson criticised the storyline stating, "This is outrageous and plain disgusting.
 Are they going out of their way to be sick?
 I lost my son out on those moors but to film a child abduction up there after everything that has happened is a disgrace."
 A Coronation Street spokesman defended the storyline.

 Low Culture columnist Ruth Deller praised Sally Dynevor's work on the show during 2010: "It's all too easy to overlook long-term characters as being worthy of praise, but since Sally Dynevor returned to the Street this year, she has been on fire.
 Name checking Mary Queen of Scots, dishing out incredible one-liners, being the stand-out performer in the live episodes and handling the Sophie/Sian and Kevin/Molly situations perfectly, both actress and character have cemented their place in our collective hearts.
 People like Sally tend to miss out on soap awards and suchlike because they’re always there, but maybe, just maybe her recent work will be noticed and she’ll get some acknowledgement in the next lot of gongs."

 A columnist writing for TV Buzz said that Sally does not "give a damn" about what people think of her, because if she did she would have "fled Weatherfield a long time ago".
 They said that during her storyline with Frank, Sally took her "Miss Independent act a step too far" by romancing him.
 A reporter for the Western Mail branded Sally "Ms Holier-than-Thou" and said "It's a tribute to Sally Dynevor's acting skills that she makes many of us want to reach through the TV, give her a good shake and yell: "Listen to Carla and Maria!"

+In 2017, David Brown from Radio Times called Sally a "stalwart" and a "mainstay" of the soap.